rengifosec/ExpediteSERF/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or issues, please contact Alejandro Rengifo at [your-email@example.com].

+## Acknowledgements

+- Jason Wheeler for the initial version of the SERF Capture script.
+- The open-source community for their invaluable contributions.